-Restructurings continued to increase steadily in 2023 but without the avalanche of deals that many expected at the start of the year.
-The majority of restructurings in 2023 were consensual.
+The majority of restructurings in 2024 were consensual.
 For non-consensual deals, UK court processes were the most popular implementation tools, whether schemes of arrangements, restructuring plans or company voluntary arrangements.
+We have acted as the listing agent in respect of a number of security issuances arising from both consensual and nonconsensual restructurings and have a settled pathway with The International Stock Exchange ("TISE") to address a number of practical points which arise when effecting such listings.
 Jersey remained a popular jurisdiction for the establishment of new holding structures in debt for equity transactions with most involving the provision of new money.
 The use of Jersey purpose trusts continued to increase, as stakeholders sought innovative ways to hold assets pre and post restructuring.